isomerpages/sndgo-corp/media-hub/speeches/_posts/2021-11-10-post-switch-beyond-2021.md

 **Mrs Josephine Teo**<br>
 Minister for Communications and Information, <br>
-and Minister-in-Charge of Smart Nation and Cybersecurity
+and Minister-in-charge of Smart Nation and Cybersecurity

 ----------